Skip to main content

 - matplotlib

-⚠️ You cannot use conda activate in a Docker container, so you will need to either open a notebook using the kernel for your conda env, or use conda run to run scripts in the new environment:
+You cannot use conda activate in a Docker container.
+Use conda run instead to run scripts in a specific environment:

 conda run -n custom-env python --version